chanced/xstate-pubsub/README.md

 # xstate-pubsub
-xstate-pubsub provides publish and subscribe actions for xstate machines, allowing machine actors to communicate with one another.
+provides publish and subscribe actions for xstate, allowing machine actors to communicate with one another.
 ```bash
 npm install xstate-pubsub
 # yarn add xstate-pubsub